bashdot/bashdot/README.md

 For example, if you run:

 ```
-bash bashdot install shared work
+bash bashdot install default work
 ```

-Bashdot will symlink all the files in the shared and work directories within profiles into your home directory while prepending a "period".
+Bashdot will symlink all the files in the default and work directories within profiles into your home directory while prepending a "period".

 The above command would create the following symlinks:

 ```
-lrwxrwxrwx 1 brett brett   28 Mar  8 09:03 .bashrc -> /brett/bashdot/profiles/shared/bashrc
+lrwxrwxrwx 1 brett brett   28 Mar  8 09:03 .bashrc -> /brett/bashdot/profiles/default/bashrc
 lrwxrwxrwx 1 brett brett   40 Mar  8 09:03 .profilerc_work -> /brett/bashdot/profiles/work/profilerc_work
 ```

-You can then make changes to files in the **shared** or **work** profiles, or add additional profiles as necessary.
+You can then make changes to files in the **default** or **work** profiles, or add additional profiles as necessary.
 If you use different files in different environments you can create a profile for each environment with the appropriate dotfiles.